 Acupuncture treatment starts with a relationship between patient and practitioner, where acupuncture determines the causative factor and acts to restore the balance of the mind, body and spirit reintegrating a healthy energy flow.
 Real preventative medicine provides for healthy aging and general wellness.

-In my practice, I’ve had success in treating many ailments and people of all ages including the following: sports injuries, acute and chronic conditions, headaches, insomnia, depression, panic attacks, anxiety, ankle, back and foot pain, general wellness, palpitations, allergies, menopausal symptoms, and immune system improvement over time and so much more.
+In my practice, I’ve had success in treating many ailments and people of all ages including the following: pain, sports injuries, acute and chronic conditions, headaches, insomnia, depression, panic attacks, PTSD, anxiety, ankle, back and foot pain, palpitations, allergies, menopausal symptoms, and immune system improvement over time and so much more.

 People who receive acupuncture regularly can be rid of the flu, allergies, pains and common illnesses that plague them year after year as well as the chronic problems that have hindered them for years.
 What makes me most excited is when people care enough about their health and keep coming in because they feel better each time.